codehsbooks/apjava/Basic-Java/variables-and-types.md

 # Variables and Types

 Variables allow us to store information such as numbers, words, or Boolean expressions.
+Variables are composed of three things: a name, type, and value.

 ## Primitive Types